ga-wdi-exercises/atm/readme.md

 What happens when the user wants to withdraw more money from the checking account than is in the account?
 - If a withdrawal can be covered by the balances in both accounts, bring the withdrawn-from account down to $0 and take the remainder from the other account.
 - If the withdrawn amount is more than the combined account balance, display an error.

-### Create Bank Accounts on the Fly

-Create a form in which a user can input a bank account name.
-When the user submits this form, a new bank account with the submitted name will appear on the page.